awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appstream-fleet.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DomainJoinInfo`  <a name="cfn-appstream-fleet-domainjoininfo"></a>
 The name of the directory and organizational unit \(OU\) to use to join the fleet to a Microsoft Active Directory domain\.
+This is not allowed for Elastic fleets\.
 *Required*: No
 *Type*: [DomainJoinInfo](aws-properties-appstream-fleet-domainjoininfo.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)